After accepting your offer

 If you accept an offer for a course in Medicine, Dentistry or Veterinary Science, you need to complete a pre-course health questionnaire.

 Confirming your place

-Please contact Disability Services as soon as possible to tell us if you have a disability.
-This includes mental health difficulties or learning difficulties.
-We can then provide advice and support from the moment your course begins.
+Please contact Disability Services as soon as possible to tell us if you have a disability so that we can provide advice and support.
+This includes mental health and learning difficulties.

 Registration and arrival